Tisamenus clotho: Description

 Females of Tisamenus clotho are light brown to buckthorn brown and often show other shades of brown, with the head and legs being darker.
 They reach lengths about 56 mm.
 Males are significantly smaller and dark brown.
 The head is almost square and only slightly longer than wide.
 The supraorbitals are formed as three prominent, elongated tubercles.
 The occipitals and median coronals are present as flat tubercles, the lateral coronals are bifid, rounded tubercles.
 As with Tisamenus deplanatus, the triangular region typical of the genus on the mesonotum is relatively short, reaching just under the middle of the mesothorax, where it forms an approximately equilateral triangle forms.
 From the center of the base of the triangle at the anterior edge of the mesonotum, a faintly indicated carina runs across the triangle to its posterior angle.
 From there it extends as a prominent longitudinal carina further over the rest of the mesonotum and the entire metanotum.
 The mesopleura are armed with four lateral spines, the metapleura with two lateral spines.
 Behind are the supracoxals, which are also spiny and whose supracoxal angle is shaped into a short tubercle.

 Distribution

-The type material of the species comes from Polillo Island.
+The type material of the species comes from Polillo Island, off the southeast coast of Luzon.
 The animals being bred were collected in two localities in the province of Camarines Norte in southern Luzon.
-These are located at Mount Bagacay in the Barangay Fundado of Labo and at Mananap falls in the Barangay Fabrica of Daet.
+These are located at Mount Bagacay in the Barangay Fundado of Labo and at Mananap falls in the Barangay Fabrica of Daet.Additional localities on Luzon have been documented from the southern province of Camarines Sur and the province of Nueva Ecija in central Luzon.